 International training programme: Healthy livestock - safe food

-A SIDA program that, through increased competence and capacity, improve the conditions for healthy and sustainable food production, where healthy animals with good welfare and responsible antibiotic use play a central role.
+Healthy Livestock - Safe Food is a SIDA-funded programme that aims to provide participating institutions with improved conditions for healthy and sustainable food production, where healthy animals, good animal welfare and responsible use of antibiotics play a central role.

-SCAW is participating together with the Department of Clinical Sciences in a five-year capacity development program (International training program) in East Africa on the theme "Healthy animals - safe food".
-The program, which is financed by Sida, is led by SVA in collaboration with SLU, the Swedish Board of Agriculture and the Swedish National Food Administration.
-Partner countries in East Africa are Burundi, Kenya, Rwanda, Tanzania, Uganda and Zambia and the participants represent various actors in the food sector from local, regional and central authorities to private actors and universities, etc.
+The programme is led by SVA in collaboration with SLU, the Swedish Board of Agriculture and the Swedish Food Agency, and SCAW participates in the project management of the programme together with the Department of Animal Sciences.
+Partner countries are Kenya, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe, and participants represent various actors in the food sector, from local, regional and central authorities to private actors, NGOs and universities.